ericflor/Project2-BackEnd-JavaBeans/README.md

 ---

-## Users can :
+## Users can:

-- Register.
+- Register

-- Login/Logout.
+- Login/Logout

-- Update their information.
+- Update their information

-- Users will be served a selection of movies/shows through the imdb api
+- Users will be served a selection of movies/shows through the ImDb API

-- Requirement 1: Users can search for and favorite movies from imdb api
+- Requirement 1: Users can search for and favorite movies

 - Requirement 2: Join a group with other users of their choice

-- Requirement 3: vote on movies/shows
+- Requirement 3: vote on movies inside of groups

 - Requirement 4: perform logic to decide most voted on movie and display the winner